quadrama/Corpus/README.md

 | `spouses` | undirected | Characters in marriage (or engaged) |
 | `friends` | undirected | Characters marked as being friends |

 All relations are marked in XML in a `<listRelation>` element in the `<listPerson>` element.
 Directed relations are encoded with an `active` and `passive` attribute, where the active part is always the one in front of the relation, if expressed as a sentence.
-E.g., *Odoardo is parent of Emilia* translates two a relation
+E.g., *Odoardo is parent of Emilia* translates to a relation

 	<relation name="parent_of" active="#odoardo_galotti" passive="#emilia" />